roy-asraf1/Autonomous-robots_1/readme.md

 This project simulates an autonomous drone navigating a map using LIDAR sensors and AI algorithms.
 The drone can either explore the map or stay centered on the path using two AI algorithms: the default AI and the center AI.

+### Explanation of the project
+In this project we convert a java project of Simulation Drone to python.
+The project is about a drone that navigates through a map using LIDAR sensors.
+The project includes two AI algorithms for drone navigation: Default AI and Center AI.
+In the project we have buttons to control the drone, such as start/stop, speed up/slow down, rotate in angles, toggle AI, and toggle AI center.
+The return home function is not implemented in the project - only needed in the future expanded project.

 ## Table of Contents

 - [Introduction](#introduction)